Skip to Content

 What to look for in digital selling tools

-Just as the products are digital, so too are the tools needed to make them and move them.
-In fact, some of this infrastructure can be the largest expense in the process outside labor, so it’s important to determine what you need in your tech stack.
+Just as products are digital, so too are the tools needed to make them and move them.
+In fact, some of this infrastructure can be the largest expense in the process outside labor, so it’s important to figure out what you need in your tech stack.
 All of the following can help with online selling:

-- Market research: Whatever website and social platforms you use, make sure you get access to analytics to see what’s working.
-You also need tools to research your competitors and target markets, like surveys.
+• Market research: Whatever website and social platforms you use, make sure you get access to analytics to see what’s working.
+You also need tools, like surveys, to research your competitors and target markets.

-- Sales forecasting: The best way to make future sales strategies is to understand what’s already happened.
-Measure digital sales through your storefront over time, so you can begin to predict your sales cycles.
+• Sales forecasting: The best way to make future sales strategies is to understand what’s already happened.
+By measuring and improving digital sales experiences through your storefront over time, you can begin to predict your sales cycles.

 Start selling digital products today

-The market may seem stuffed with options, but new people start selling digital products daily, with breakaway successes cropping up constantly.
-You never know if you don’t try, and you’ve just taken a great first step by reading this guide.
+The market may seem stuffed with options, but new people and companies start selling digital products daily, with breakaway successes cropping up constantly.
+Think about what you know that others don’t, where your creation skills lie.
+Build your personal brand and try out the tools that make it all possible.
+You never know if you don’t try, and you’ve already gotten started by reading this guide.

 What trends drive sales productivity today?